 It is important that there be robust consultation and communication between the school and the home.
-Guidance conferences attended by the principal or his/her designee, a school counselor, the student's parent(s), and one or more of the student's teachers are an effective means of encouraging parental input and should be held with students when appropriate.
-Parents who want to discuss interventions in response to student behavior should contact their children's school, including the Parent Liaison/Homeschool Assistant, or, if necessary, the Office of Parent Engagement.
+Guidance conferences attended by the Principal or their designee, a school counselor, the student's parent(s), and one or more of the student's teachers are an effective means of encouraging parental input and should be held with students when appropriate.
+Parents who want to discuss interventions in response to student behavior should contact their children's school or the Parent Liaison/Homeschool Assistant, or, if necessary, the Office of Parent Engagement.

-In the event a student engages in significant inappropriate behavior, the principal or principal's designee must report the behavior to the student's parent.
-If a student is believed to have committed a crime, the parent must be contacted before the police are called to intervene, unless there is an imminent threat to safety.
+In the event a student engages in significant inappropriate behavior, the Principal or Principal's designee must report the behavior to the student's parent.
+If a student is believed to have committed a crime, the parent must be contacted before law enforcement the police areas called to intervene, unless there is an imminent threat to safety.